ibm-cloud-docs/containers/cs_versions_changelog.md

 <td>{{site.data.keyword.cloud_notm}} File Storage plug-in configuration</td>
 <td>N/A</td>
 <td>N/A</td>
 <td>Removed the default NFS version from the mount options in the IBM-provided file storage classes.
-The host's operating system now negotiates the NFS version with the IBM Cloud infrastructure (SoftLayer) NFS server.
+The host's operating system now negotiates the NFS version with the IBM Cloud infrastructure NFS server.
 To manually set a specific NFS version, or to change the NFS version of your PV that was negotiated by the host's operating system, see [Changing the default NFS version](/docs/containers?topic=containers-file_storage#nfs_version_class).</td>
 </tr>
 </tbody>
 </table>